Professor Dora Vargha

 Currently I am embarking on two, interconnected research projects exploring alternative approaches to the history of global health.
 Socialist Medicine: An Alternative Global Health History, funded by an ERC Starting Grant investigates the role of the socialist world in global health structures and networks, while the collaborative project funded by the Wellcome Trust, Connecting Three Worlds, together with Sarah Marks (Birkbeck) and Edna Suarez-Diaz (UNAM, Mexico) explores socialist networks in public health, technical assistance programs and mental health in the post-WWII era.

 My work has been awarded the 2020 Medical Humanities Award for Best International Research by the AHRC and Wellcome Trust, the 2019 Book Prize of the European Association for the History of Medicine and Health, the J. Worth Estes Prize by the American Association for the History of Medicine in 2016, and the Young Scholar Book Prize by the International Committee for the History of Technology in 2014.
-I am co-editor of the journal of Social History of Medicine, a collaborating member of The Reluctant Internationalists research group, and member of the Centre for the Study of Internationalism at Birkbeck, University of London.
+I am currently based jointly at the University of Exeter and Humboldt University in Berlin, and I am a visiting researcher at the Max Planck Institute for the History of Science, Berlin.

 My recent book, Polio Across the Iron Curtain: Hungary's Cold War with an Epidemic uses the series of polio epidemics in communist Hungary to investigate a global public health emergency in the midst of an international political crisis.
 In this book, I argue that due to the particularities of polio, unique spaces of cooperation opened between antagonistic sides while Cold War concepts simultaneously influenced policies and practices of disease prevention and treatment.
 Based on extensive archival material, medical and popular literature, hospital documents, memoirs and oral history interviews the book analyses the history of polio in Hungary at multiple registers.
 On an international level, it asks how Cold War divisions can be re-evaluated when viewed through the lens of a disease that disregarded borders and ideologies.
 On a national level, the book investigates how post-war societies and nascent political systems dealt with an epidemic that worked against their modernist projects.
 On an individual level, it raises questions about definitions of treatment, authority of care and investigates the boundary between professional and lay knowledge.